KrailOrg/krail/docs/devguide/devguide-serialisation.md

 A Krail application would originally have only required to support serialisation in a high availability (HA) environment.
 In general, using sticky sessions in a clustered environment would be sufficient.

-In addition HA, running a Krail application on Vert.x places a further requirement for serialisation support.
+In addition to HA, running a Krail application on Vert.x places a further requirement for serialisation support.
 This introduces all the usual Java serialisation issues of non-Serializable classes.

 Specifically, Vaadin is designed in such a way that it holds the entire UI state to memory, and therefore needs to serialise it to session when HA or other circumstances need to move a session.